Point Users in the Right Direction

 The thumb-friendly navigation bar lives at the bottom of your screen.
 It puts important navigation items in easy reach while users get work done.
 We’ll talk more about the navigation bar soon.

 Go to the navigation menu by tapping Menu .
 This is where users can access all the objects, apps, and items available to them.

 There are two navigation experiences: one for users who’ve logged in to the new mobile app for the first time, and one for users who’ve switched to a Lightning app using the mobile App Launcher.

 The first time users log in to the new Salesforce mobile app, they see the navigation menu for the Mobile Only “app.”
-We call it an app, but it’s basically just the set of navigation items from the navigation menu of the previous app, moved to the navigation menu of the new app.
-The familiar navigation items help users make a seamless transition to the new mobile app.
+We call it an app, but it’s basically just the default set of navigation items.

 Users can keep using these navigation items in the Mobile Only app.
 But they also have more options, thanks to the new mobile App Launcher.

 Yes, the App Launcher is available on mobile as well as desktop.
 If you’ve enabled any Lightning apps for mobile, users can switch to those apps using the mobile App Launcher.
 If you change the order of the Lightning apps in the App Launcher on desktop, or if your users can personalize the order themselves, those changes sync to the mobile App Launcher with a quick refresh.